socketsupply/components/README.md

 const Tonic = require('components') // Tonic is bundled in here and is the only export.
 ```

-If you want to produce build artifacts (like the base css), you can either
-create a build script, or use `npx`.
+This package can create build artifacts that you can use in your project.
+You
+can do this in a few different ways using the `components` command.

+As an npm script in your `package.json` file...

 ```json
 {